-- Inherited brain abnormalities.
+- Genetics.
 Stuttering tends to run in families.
-It appears that stuttering results from inherited (genetic) abnormalities in the language centers of the brain.
+It appears that stuttering can result from inherited (genetic) abnormalities in the language centers of the brain.

-- Stroke or brain injury.
+- Medical conditions.
 Stuttering can sometimes result from a stroke, trauma or other brain injury.

 You Are ...
 The Campaign for Mayo Clinic